n-hop/bats-documentation/README.md

 ## 1. Introduction

-The BATS Protocol performance test here focus on the capability of the communication logic for various application scenarios.
-We care about the relative performance gain over other techniques.
-The gain we obtain here should be scalable with the network bandwidth.
+The BATS Protocol performance evaluation focuses on the capability of the communication logic, such as coding (including feedback), congestion control, routing, etc. Therefore, in the testbed, we try to reduce the effect of the implementation by limitting the network link bandwidth.
+The performance compared with other techniques is relative, and the gain should be scalable with the network bandwidth.

 This is NOT a software performance test.
-In other words, we do not test how fast the BATS Protocol software can run a device, and we do not test performance for specific applications, like video streaming.
+In other words, we do not test how fast the BATS Protocol software can run a device.
+Tough the testbed considers various practical scenarios, we do not test performance for specific applications, like video streaming.

 ### Network Topologies